ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-Network-architecture-for-data-centers-without-a-Transit-Gateway-service.md

 For a current list of Classic Data Centers, see [{{site.data.keyword.tg_short}} locations](/docs/transit-gateway?topic=transit-gateway-tg-locations#szr-table).

-This approach is refered to from now on as “non-TGW” because there is no VPC and TGW connectivity used.
+This approach is refered to from now on as “Classic Data Center” because there is no VPC and TGW connectivity used.

-Note that it is a common approach to complement classic environments in these non-TGW locations with VPC services hosted in another location.
+Note that it is a common approach to complement classic environments with VPC services hosted in another location.
 This approach allows additional functionality that is only available with VPC services.
 This document references this approach as “complementary VPC services” and it is highlighted in the multi-region deployment located in the Resiliency section.

 ## Architecture diagram
 {: #architecture-diagram}

-This architecture describes on-premises data centers connectivity into  {{site.data.keyword.cloud_notm}} Classic, with firewall services and {{site.data.keyword.powerSys_notm}} Workspace a non-TGW model approach.
+This architecture describes on-premises data center connectivity into {{site.data.keyword.cloud_notm}} Classic, with firewall services and a {{site.data.keyword.powerSys_notm}} Workspace.
 The diagram includes examples to show where workload compute instances, proxy servers, and jump servers would reside.
 The diagram contains identifying numbers indicating key components in the description.

-![Illustrates a detailed network and component architecture for a non-TGW solution architecture](classic-VRF.svg){: caption="Figure 1. non-TGW solution architecture" caption-side="bottom"}
+![Illustrates a detailed network and component architecture for a Classic Data Center solution architecture](classic-VRF.svg){: caption="Figure 1.
+Classic Data Center solution architecture" caption-side="bottom"}
 1. Client network connectivity from on-premises using redundant {{site.data.keyword.dl_short}}s.
 2. The Gateway provides routing and security functions.
 3. Optional network path is accomplished through site-to-site VPN terminated on Classic Gateway.